NS2CDT/ns2_beta/README.md

 ## Recent Changes
 - 08/03/2020
-    - Fixed that healspray increase maturity for unbuilt structures
+    - Fixed that heal spray increase maturity for unbuilt structures
-    - Decreased healspray gestate boost by 50%.
-Each healspray now decreases gestate time by 0.5 second (instead of 1 second).
+    - Decreased heal spray gestate boost by 50%.
+Each heal spray now decreases gestate time by 0.5 second (instead of 1 second).
     - Decreased HMG clip size to 100 (from 125)
+    - Decreased Exosuit self repair rate to 8 armor/second (from 10)

 ## Full Changelog:
 - Added a "changelog" console command to show this webpage.